gertsonderby/dragonworld/rescue-flier.md

 The first real mission is a watershed moment for a rescuer.
 Depending on circumstances, this can range from exhausting but low-risk flights to bring supplies to relive a desperate situation, to grueling night rides into raging storms to find and rescue survivors of a shipwreck.
 Not all rescue fliers survive their first missions, and not all survive without injury.
 However, once the mission is done, the young flier is a full and respected member of their group.

 Depending on skills and inclinations, the career of a rescue flier can lead to positions as mission planner, flight leader, and other positions of higher responsibility.
 Some rescue organizations use a paramilitary hierarchy, others a less formal structure, so the names of positions are very culture-dependent.
-Typically, however, officers will take care of jobs such as logistical planning, human and dragon assignments, mission plans, and field and/or overall command.
+Typically, however, officers will take care of jobs such as logistical planning, personnel assignments, mission plans, and field and/or overall command.

 ### Payment & Reimbursement